KennySoh/Technical-Interview/README.md

 **Dropping inheritance**
 This solves the problem at a stroke.
 Any common operations desired for both a Circle and Ellipse can be abstracted out to a common interface that each class implements

+## I — Interface segregation principle
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
+Such shrunken interfaces are also called role interfaces.
 References
 1. Uncle Bob Solid Principles https://www.youtube.com/watch?v=pTB0EiLXUC8&t=387s
 2. Examle for Open closed Principle http://joelabrahamsson.com/a-simple-example-of-the-openclosed-principle/